-Take the 7-Day Drinking Water Knowledge Challenge to find out how much you really use in week and how you stack up to the Tampa average.
+Take the 7-Day Drinking Water Challenge to see how much water you use

 First, give everyone in your household a 100 gallon per day allowance.

-Next, multiple the number of people in your household by 100.
-Multiple that result by 7.
+Next, multiply the number of people in your household by 100.
+Multiply that result by 7.
 This gives you a target volume of household water for the challenge.

 Example: A three person household would have a target of 2,100 gallons (3 people x 100 gallons x 7 days).